-The 10th highest mountain in the world, Annapurna has killed the most climbers.
-As per the sources, there are a total of 191 climbers who attempted to climb the Annapurna massif.
+The 10th highest mountain globally, Annapurna has killed the most climbers.
+As per the sources, 191 climbers attempted to climb the Annapurna massif.
 Around 63 of them have lost their lives while climbing the mountain.
-There has been the worst disaster in the history of Nepal in October 2014 during the climb.
+There was the worst disaster in the history of Nepal in October 2014 during the climb.
 In this incident, 43 climbers lost their lives due to snowstorms around the mountains.
-Hence, Annapurna has 33 percent of fatality of the climbers, the highest in the world.
+Hence, Annapurna has a 33 percent fatality of the climbers, the highest in the world.

 Why is the Hillary Step so dangerous?

 Trekking to each station is not facile.
 Anyway, you must set a passage through little challenges.
-Annapurna base camp lies at 4130 meters whereas, Everest base camp lies at 5380 meters.
-Depending upon the season, Spring and Autumn both are favorable for your trek on each base camp.
-The Everest region is much colder than the Annapurna region as it is located at a higher altitude.
-Likewise, if you are planning to trek during the monsoon, then go for EBC.
+Annapurna base camp lies at 4130 meters, whereas Everest base camp lies at 5380 meters.
+Spring and Autumn are favorable for your trek on each base camp, depending on the season.
+The Everest region is much colder than the Annapurna region, located at a higher altitude.
+Likewise, if you plan to trek during the monsoon, go for EBC.
 It is because, since it lies at a higher altitude, there is very little precipitation.
 But the region is intensively colder than the Annapurna region and is about -10 Celsius, so it is better to go to Annapurna base camp during winter.